meeshkan/unmock.github.io/docs/hello.md

 This guide walks you through through mocking a simple service.
 Our service will be called `hello`, and it describes a request made to `api.unmock.io`.
 The root endpoint returns a single value: `hello` - which is a string.

-Note: unmock documentation uses yarn, but npm will also work.
+Note: Unmock documentation uses yarn, but npm will also work.
 You can compare yarn and npm [here](https://yarnpkg.com/en/docs/migrating-from-npm#toc-cli-commands-comparison).

 ## Install unmock, jest, and axios